SemonCat/Fingerface/README.md

 # Fingerface

-Use faceId to unlock app whick support fingerprint
+Use faceId to unlock app which support fingerprint
 # Requirements

 - Android 10.0 or above